home I index I latest I glossary I introductions I e-mail I about this site

 first major controversy at Wormegay occured in 1844, when

-Henslowe's failure to baptise a dying child in time led
+his failure to baptise a dying child in time led to it

-Methodists and the event became a local scandal, not
+prominent Methodists and the event became a local

-least because the child's parents, probably urged on by
+scandal, not least because the child's parents, probably

-their Methodist minister, left the child's body on the
+urged on by their Methodist minister, left the child's

-church doorstep.
-It was not until a similar controversy
+body on the church doorstep.
+It was not until a similar

-at Akenham in Suffolk some thirty years later that there
+controversy at Akenham in Suffolk some thirty years later

-was a change to the national burial laws, allowing
+that there was a change to the national burial laws,

 Henslowe was an enthusiastic and prolific writer.
 Whether this was to supplement the lowly income from his ministry, or simply because he wanted his strong opinions to be read, I don't know.
 Books of his that are, even today, available on Amazon as reprints, include a treatise on linguistics called The Phonarthron, or Natural System of the Sounds of Speech, A Test of Pronunciation for All Languages, as well as a polemical work of 1847 which appears to be a disgruntled attack on the position he found himself in at Wormegay, Facts and Tracts in Evidence of the Apathy, Dereliction, and Degradation of the National Clergy, by the Incumbent of Wormegay & Tottenhill, and my personal favourite, Beard-Shaving, and the Common Use of the Razor, an Unnatural, Irrational, Unmanly, Ungodly, and Fatal Fashion among Christians, in Verse.